andraugust/andraugust.github.io/thermo-2.md

 The negative sign is used to make decreases in volume increase internal energy.
 Going forward, I'll focus on just mechanical work and refer to it simply as $$W$$.

-Heat, on the other hand, is defined as energy transferred to (or from) a system due to a temperature gradient between it and its environment.
-Note that systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a substance.

-Let's look at two common ways for energy to flow: isothermally and adiabatically.
+Let's look at two common ways for work energy to flow: isothermally and adiabatically.

 Isothermal processes are those where temperature is held constant.
-In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains the same as the reservoir throughout.
+In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir throughout.

 As an example, an ideal gas has $$U = U(T)$$, so in an isothermal process $$\Delta U = 0$$.
 This implies that all work is dissipated to the environment as heat: $$W = -Q$$.
 To find out how much heat, we compute